MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/upload-and-download-migration-packages.md

 ## Troubleshooting

-- If the Library server cannot connect to the database, you may receive the following error responses:
+- If the Library Server cannot connect to the database, you may receive the following error responses:
   - The API requires MicroStrategy Storage Service.
 Please contact your administrator.
   - This can occur due to the following reasons:
     - Database version is lower than required